rizkjackson/CBC-website/content/software/index.md

 # Software and Computing Resources

 ## Our software contributions
-We contribute to several open-source projects including [R] and [Bioconductor] and core member Henrik Bengtsson is the creator of the [Aroma Project].
+We contribute to several open source projects including [R] and [Bioconductor] and core member Henrik Bengtsson is the creator of the [Aroma Project].
 Being parts of these projects helps us to keep up to date with the field and to get invaluable feedback on our own software